Why is Free Fire Banned in India? – A Complete Detail

 Grounds of the Ban

-The 54 apps that were banned in India by the Government were allegedly linked to China.
-The Government of India banned Garena Free Fire under Section 16A of the Information Technology Act (ITA).
-This law cites reasons that include national security.
+The 54 apps banned in India by the Government were allegedly linked to China.
+The Government of India banned Garena Free Fire under Section 16A of the Information Technology Act (ITA), citing reasons related to national security.
+The parent company of Free Fire, Sea Limited, is headquartered in Singapore.
+The company’s CEO was born in China but later moved to Singapore and now holds Singaporean nationality.
+Due to the Chinese connection, the Government of India believed the company was providing Indian user data to China.

 BGMI KRAFTON vs Garena Case

-Another reason for the ban that was circulating in the gaming circles around the world was the BGMI KRAFTON vs Garena Free Fire case.
-KRAFTON, a similar company that owns the Battlegrounds Mobile India (BGMI) game, sued Garena Free Fire in the Indian Court.
+Another reason for the ban that circulated in gaming circles around the world was the BGMI KRAFTON vs Garena Free Fire case.
+KRAFTON, the company behind Battlegrounds Mobile India (BGMI), sued Garena Free Fire in an Indian court.
+KRAFTON accused Garena Free Fire of plagiarism.
+They also accused YouTube of allowing content and streams that were plagiarized from BGMI by Free Fire.

 Steps by the Developers in Response to the Ban

-The ban in India had a very severe impact on Garena Free Fire.
-It had around 40 million active users in India.
-Following the ban, the company faced a huge loss.
-Due to the circumstances, the Government of Singapore also raised the issue with the Government of India on the diplomatice level.
+The ban in India had a severe impact on Garena Free Fire, which had around 40 million active users in the country.
+Following the ban, the company faced significant losses.
+As a result, the Government of Singapore raised the issue with the Government of India on a diplomatic level.
+Determined to return to India, the company began addressing the concerns of the Indian government.
+It acquired servers from Hiranandani India to assure the Indian government that Indian user data would not be stored on Chinese servers.
+The company also developed an India-specific version of the game called Free Fire India.

 Read More On Free Fire